 Getting a cancer diagnosis is a scary experience, and can be more so when you’re not living in your home country.
 No two health systems are the same and working out what you need and where you can get it can be complicated, especially if you are living as an expat abroad.

-As well as seeking out the standard medical cancer treatments, there are other services you may want to find, and having a good expat health insurance plan can make your journey a lot easier.
-Here are some of the main points to consider:
+As well as seeking out the standard medical cancer treatments, there are other services you may want to find, and having a good international health insurance plan can make your journey a lot easier.

 A major medical advance in cancer care has come from the study of genomics in recent years, which is the gathering and examination of genetic information from cancerous cells.
 This helps medical professionals diagnose the type of cancer affecting a patient and potentially opens up different treatment approaches.

 Doctors now know there’s no one-size-fits-all formula for cancer treatment, and each case requires a tailored approach.
 Genome testing of the cancer cells after diagnosis can help medics create a more tailored treatment plan for each patient, with the aim of being able to provide the most effective treatment and best prognosis.
 So, make sure you talk to your doctor or consultant to find out more.

 Facebook can be a useful tool when you’re living abroad.
 Whether you’re in Thailand, the UAE, Hong Kong or anywhere else in the world, there’ll be dozens of expatriate groups active on Facebook, including ones created specifically to connect people living with cancer to share tips, advice and local support.

 Most hospitals with oncology departments have internal cancer support groups, so make sure you ask your doctor for recommendations.
 In Thailand, for example, there’s the Bangkok Breast Cancer Support Group, run by expatriate volunteers, at the Queen Sirikit Center for Breast Cancer, Chulalongkorn Hospital.